Some airlines embrace CO2 trade, buy permits

 Some airlines and industry groups, particularly from non-EU countries such as China, India and the United States, continue to rage against the ETS, despite the EU's highest court in December ruling the scheme does not breach international law.

 Carbon trading for airlines has been slow since they have yet to receive their emissions permits.
-Yet major airlines Deutsche Lufthansa AG, Air France-KLM and others have been buying or plan to buy carbon permits.
+Yet major airlines Deutsche Lufthansa AG (LHAG.DE), Air France-KLM (AIRF.PA) and others have been buying or plan to buy carbon permits.

-For some airlines the timing to buy could not be better, as benchmark EU Allowances are struggling to rebound from a record low of 6.30 euros a ton hit in mid-December.
-They have since recovered to around 7 euros a ton - still half of their value at the end of 2010.
+For some airlines the timing to buy could not be better, as benchmark EU Allowances are struggling to rebound from a record low of 6.30 euros a tonne hit in mid-December.
+They have since recovered to around 7 euros a tonne - still half of their value at the end of 2010.

 Exchanges are also taking notice.
 Slovakia's Commodity Exchange Bratislava on Wednesday said it will launch trade in EU aviation allowances (EUAAs) before the end of February, the first to announce an offering of the permits.

-Carbon trading eventually will become as routine for airlines as hedging fuels and currencies, although volumes will vary depending on economic forecasts, said the chief executive of Virgin Atlantic.
+Carbon trading eventually will become as routine for airlines as hedging fuels and currencies, although volumes will vary depending on economic forecasts, said the chief executive of Virgin Atlantic VA.UL.

 "At the moment it's being driven by the level of confidence and the level of economic activity in Europe, which is struggling to grow," CEO Steve Ridgway told Reuters TV.